0x0584/sqrt-C/README.md

 # sqrt-C
-computing the square root of x without &lt;math.h>
+understanding how to computing the square root of x without &lt;math.h>